 Play long term games with long term people: Startups are long term games with payoff coming after an average of 3-5 years of good hustle.
 Pick your co-founders, markets, employees, investors like you would pick your partner (Someone you probably don’t want to divorce ever).
 Startups, actually Tech ecosystem is a pretty small world and it will pay off in ways you can’t think of.

 Avoid Bad Cofounders, Customers (also Markets), Investors and Employees: Bad actors in any of these verticals will slow you down by a factor you can’t even estimate.
-Bad of anything bring in more bad folks and before you know it you will be either forced to do a firesafe or to shut your startup down.
+Bad of anything you bring in will result in more bad folks.
+Before you know it you will be either forced to do a firesafe or to shut your startup down.
 Just go to any serial entrepreneur and ask her why her previous startup did not work out, don’t be too surprised after you see the reasons.

 Don’t loose out on essentials aka your life: Being busy is okay in the short term, but understand that this will probably be your life if it works so don’t take anyone for granted.
 Let your loved ones, family and friends know you exist: You will need them in terms of uncertainty as well as distress.
 Also don’t forget to stay fit, detox and disconnect every once in a while, I call it un-hustle weekends.